httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 * Digest Algorithm: contentMD5
 * Description: {{Section 5 of RFC3230}} defined the "contentMD5" token to be used only in Want-Digest.
-  This token is obsoleted and MUST NOT be used.
+  This token is obsoleted by this document.
 * Reference: {{iana-contentMD5}} of this document, {{Section 5 of RFC3230}}.
 * Status: obsoleted